Spanish training ship Juan Sebastián de Elcano: Design and construction

+She conducted sea trials between April and July 1928 including a voyage from Cádiz to Málaga with King Alfonso XIII on board as a passenger.
+After she was commissioned in August 1928, she made her maiden voyage, calling at Sevilla, Las Palmas, Tenerife, San Sebastián, Cádiz, São Vicente, Montevideo, Buenos Aires, Cape Town, Adelaide, Melbourne, Sydney, Suva, San Francisco, Balboa, Havana, New York City, and Cádiz.

+After the proclamation of the Second Spanish Republic in April 1931 the ship became part of the Spanish Republican Navy.
 In 1933 under Commander Salvador Moreno Fernández's order, a series of improvements were made to the ship and the bronze plate with the Latin language inscription Tu Primus Circumdedisti Me was placed near the prow.
 At the time of the coup of July 1936, Juan Sebastián de Elcano was in Ferrol, a harbor that had been taken by the Nationalist faction.

-Its plans were used twenty-five years later to construct its Chilean sail training vessel sister ship in 1952–1954.

-Juan Sebastián de Elcano (A-71) sailing in front of the Statue of Liberty.
-New York City, May 8, 2017.
+Juan Sebastián de Elcano (A-71) passing in front of the Statue of Liberty at New York City on May 8, 2017.

-Maiden voyage

-It conducted sea trials between April and July that year from Cádiz to Málaga, with King Alfonso XIII on board as a passenger, and then on to Sevilla, Las Palmas, Tenerife, San Sebastián, Cádiz, São Vicente, Cape Verde, Montevideo, Buenos Aires, Cape Town, Adelaide, Melbourne, Sydney, Suva, San Francisco, California, Balboa, Panama, Havana, New York City, and Cádiz.
+Commanding officers

-Naval Commanders of Juan Sebastián Elcano
+The commanding officers of Juan Sebastián de Elcano:

-Commanders that have been in charge of Juan Sebastián Elcano for crossings and instruction.